Asking Your Husband or Wife To Change

 While accountability and responsibility have meanings in common, it is one’s sense of being accountable for one’s relationship (one’s sense of ownership of the relationship itself being a belonging worth treasuring) that motivates a person to be responsible for his or her actions toward a partner.
 One says, “This is my relationship.
 I am accountable for making it a good one for us.
 Because I love you, I am accountable to you as your partner.
-Therefore I am responsible for how I express my feelings and for my behavior and for seeking your partnership for times of joy and for times in which we are having difficulty in our relationship.”
-One says, “Since I am responsible for this relationship, I will work to move it in a direction that will help us have the best kind of connection.”
+Therefore I am responsible for how I express my feelings and for my behavior in my relationship to you.
+I am responsible, in both good and troubled times, for seeking your partnership and more connection with you.”

 We Will Help Each Other Change

 Most people begin couple therapy with the goal of changing their partner.
 This goal, they come to realize, is ultimately self-defeating.
 The more accountable we are to one another and to our relationship; and the more responsible we are for our own actions, the more immediately the relationship grows.
 As the saying goes: “You can’t change anybody but yourself.”
 However, many people are particularly motivated to change because of a partner who creates this kind of credibility and trust